DanielBallage/recipeSite/README.md

 # recipeSite

 # Overview
 This will be a responsive website using HTML, CSS, JS, Vue, and a recipe API.
-The site will have 3 mainHTML pages page 1: the Homepage will explain the site and pull a random "featured" recipe from the API each time refreshed page 2: the Search page will feature an input and button searchbar where the user can search for recipes by name. info pulled fromthe  API. results will be displayed in the body page 3: page 3 will list all recipes pulled from the API in alphabetical order
+The site will have 2 mainHTML pages page 1: the Homepage will explain the site and pull a random "featured" recipe from the API each time refreshed page 2: page 2 will list all recipes pulled from the API in alphabetical order.
+Each letter of the alphabet will be a button that when pushed, reveals the recipes of said letter

 # Technical Summary